richpl/PyBasic/README.md

 It is a limitation of this BASIC dialect that it is not possible to assign constants directly to array variables within an **INPUT** statement, only simple variables.

-### Numerical functions
+### Numeric functions

-Selected numerical functions are provided, and may be used with any numeric expression.
+Selected numeric functions are provided, and may be used with any numeric expression.
 For example, the square root function, **SQR**, can be applied expressions consisting of both literals and variables:

 ```